ewfx/gaipl-code-crafters/README.md

 ---

-# High Incidents Dashboard
+# IPE Incidents Dashboard

-The **High Incidents Dashboard** is a React-based application that provides a user-friendly interface for monitoring and managing high-priority incidents.
+The **IPE Incidents Dashboard** is a React-based application that provides a user-friendly interface for monitoring and managing high-priority incidents.
 It includes features like filtering incidents, viewing detailed logs, and interacting with an AI-powered chat system for root cause analysis (RCA) and recommendations.

 ---